scala-exercises/scala-exercises/README.md

 ```// "org.scala-exercises" %% "runtime" % version.value changing(),```

 Then run ```sbt run``` and now the exercise modules should show up.

+#### Additional exercises do not show up in the application

+See the [Adding more exercises](#adding-more-exercises) section.
+Note that currently the `compile` step is required before `publishLocal` for the application to be able to pickup the exercises.

 #### Ensime